sandipbgt/sandipbgt.github.io/about.md

 ## Books read

+* The Richest Man in Babylon by George Samuel Clason
+* The $100 Startup by Chris Guillebeau
-* The Subtle Art of Not Giving a F*ck.by Mark Manson
+* The Subtle Art of Not Giving a F*ck by Mark Manson
 * The Automatic Millionaire by David Bach
 * Zero to One By Peter Thiel
 * 50 Positive Habits To Transform Your Life by Michael Chapman